-Tip!: The Cloud Sync feature requires an active Plex Pass subscription for the main Plex Media Server account.
+Tip!: The Cloud Sync feature requires an active Plex Pass - for the Ultimate Plex Experience subscription for the main Plex Media Server account.

 Plex is designed to allow you to access your media wherever you are.
 Sometimes, though, your home Plex Media Server may not be accessible.
 Cloud Sync allows you to sync content from your library to a cloud storage provider so that it is available for you to stream even if your Plex Media Server is not accessible.
 Cloud Sync is a Plex Pass premium feature.
 The Server must be logged in using a Plex Account with an active Plex Pass subscription in order to set up your content for Cloud Sync.